Stephens City, Virginia: Economy

 The economy of Stephens City features several industries.
-According to the 2000 United States Census, the industries in the town (by percentage of employed civilian population 16 years and over) were manufacturing at 20.4%, educational, health and social services with 19.9%, retail trade at 12.8%, arts, entertainment, recreation, accommodation and food services with 9.0%, construction at 8.0%, other services (except public administration) with 6.8%, transportation, warehousing, and utilities at 4.6%, public administration with 3.9%, professional, scientific, management, administrative, and waste management services at 3.7%, finance, insurance, real estate, and rental and leasing with 3.4%, wholesale trade at 3.4%, information with 2.2% and agriculture, forestry, fishing and hunting, and mining at 1.9%.
+According to the 2021 American Community Survey, the industries in the town (by percentage of employed civilian population 16 years and over) were educational services, health care and social assistance with 28.2%, retail trade with 13.5%, manufacturing with 11.4%, professional, scientific, management, administrative and waste management services at 11.3%, arts, entertainment, recreation, accommodation and food services with 9.1%, public administration with 8.1%, other services excluding public administration with 4.5%, construction with 4.4%, finance, insurance, real estate and rental and leasing with 3.1%, transportation, warehousing, and utilities with 2.2%, wholesale trade with 1.9%, agriculture, forestry, fishing, hunting, and mining with 1.4%, and information with 1%.

-Of the people in the labor force in the town over the age of 16, the majority, 597 people or 66.1% of the population, were in the civilian work force, while 306 people, or 33.9%, of the population were not in the labor force at all.
-At the time of the Census, only nine people, or 1.0%, were unemployed, with none in the Armed Forces.
-Of the 588 residents employed age 16 and over, private-sector wage and salary workers accounted for 457 of them or 77.7%.
-Ninety-five people were classified as federal government workers, or 16.2% of the population, with the self-employed making up 5.8% of the population or 34 people.
-Two people, or 0.3%, of the population were classified as unpaid workers.
+As of 2021, the employment rate was 76.3%.
+Of the people in the labor force in the town over the age of 16, the majority, 1,082 people or 80.9% of the population, were in the civilian work force, while 379 people, or 21.6%, of the population were not in the labor force at all.
+At the time of the 2021 American Community Survey, 34 people, or 1.9%, were unemployed, with 3 in the Armed Forces.
+Of the 1,374 residents employed age 16 and over, private-sector wage and salary workers accounted for 1,048 of them or 78.4%.
+There were 255 people classified as federal government workers, or 19.1% of the population, with the self-employed making up 2.5% of the population or 34 people.
+None of the population were classified as unpaid workers.

-The median household income for the town of Stephens City was $35,200, with the majority, 126 persons, or 24.8%, of the population in that class of income.
-Eighty people, or 15.7%, identified themselves as retired.